 Functional interface for concurrent futures, including asynchronous I/O.

-Futured provides a simple consistent interface for concurrent functional
+Futured provides a simple consistent interface for concurrent functional programming in Python.

-programming in Python.
-It can wrap any callable to return
+It wraps any callable to return a

 Transform any callable into one which runs in a thread or process pool, and returns a future.

 from futured import threaded, processed import requests fetch = threaded(requests.Session().get) fetch(url) # return Future fs = (fetch(url + path) for path in paths) threaded.results(fs) # generate results from futures threaded.results(fs, timeout=...) # generate results as completed fetch.map(urls) # generate results in order fetch.map(urls, timeout=...) # generate results as completed fetch.mapzip(urls) # generate (url, result) pairs as completed